Robotics-and-Computer-Vision-Lab/HandEyeCalib-ROS/README.md

 # HandEyeCalib-ROS

 ## Introduction
-This repo provides a detailed tutorial to eye-in-han calibration, eye-to-hand calibration, and downstream grasp execution.
+This repo provides a detailed tutorial to eye-in-hand calibration, eye-to-hand calibration, and downstream grasp execution.
 The ultimate goal is to build a handy toolbox for either desktop or mobile grasping/manipulation.
 We will update this repo from time to time to make sure the latest progress is included.
 Feel free to leave any questions or comments, we are willing to discuss.

 ## Progress
 - [X] Eye-hand calibration with built-in aruco detecter (for opencv version after 3.2.0)